The 82-Year-Old Wally Funk Proved Sucess Has No Age Limit!

 July 20, 2021, the world will be watching Wally travel to space.

 How it started.

 July 20 2021, the world will be watching Wally travel to space. 🚀 pic.twitter.com/AIKeaFgIBW

 — Sarah Cruddas 🇺🇦 (@sarahcruddas) July 1, 2021

 “It’s time.
 Welcome to the crew, Wally.
 We’re excited to have you fly with us on July 20 as our honored guest.”
 Jeff Bezos

-E-commerce pioneer, Jeff Bezos, founder of the space exploration company Blue Origin, has announced he will be on the first crewed spaceflight of Blue Origin.
+E-commerce pioneer Jeff Bezos, the founder of the space exploration company Blue Origin, has announced he will be on the first crewed spaceflight of Blue Origin.
 In an Instagram post, Bezos has said:

 In 1961, Wally Funk was at the top of her class as part of the “Mercury 13” Woman in Space Program.
-Despite completing their training, the program was cancelled, and none of the thirteen flew.
+They didn’t fly, despite completing their training.

 Funk is Bezos’s ” honored guest” on the flight, which includes the winner of the Blue Origin auction that benefits the company’s nonprofit foundation.
 One hundred fifty-nine countries took part in the $28 million auctions, which attracted nearly 7,600 bidders worldwide.

-the video is about Funk’s lifelong aviation career and how the opportunity to go to space would be “the greatest thing imaginable” for her.
+The video is about Funk’s lifelong aviation career.
+She explains how the opportunity to go to space would be “the greatest thing imaginable” for her.
 As well as Bezos describing what the flight will be like, he also describes the four minutes they’ll experience when the crew capsule separates from the first stage.